ayanapowell/BranchSocial/README.md

 ## Description

-pdxBranch is a networking site for developers in the Portland, Oregon area.
-Users can collaborate on projects, chat, and share ideas.
+pdxBranch is a networking site for developers in the Portland, Oregon area to collaborate on projects, chat, and share ideas.

 * [Git](http://git-scm.com/)
 * [Node.js](http://nodejs.org/) (with NPM)